 A certain portion of the student population depends on family members who are Overseas Filipino Workers to pay for their tuition and miscellaneous fees.
-International relations of the Philippines with the employer countries is a key element to avoid any serious disruption in the size and frequency of inward-bound overseas remittances.
+International relations of the Philippines with the employer countries are key elements to avoid any serious disruption in the size and frequency of inward-bound overseas remittances.